 For the measurement of progress of the construction projects, we obtained an understanding of the Group's processes to accumulate actual costs incurred and to estimate the expected costs to complete and tested the relevant controls.
 We considered the competence, capabilities and objectivity of the Group's engineers by referencing their qualifications, experience and reporting responsibilities.
 We examined the approved total estimated completion costs, any revisions thereto, and the cost report and cost-to-complete analysis.
 On a sampling basis, we tested actual costs incurred through examination of invoices and other supporting documents such as progress billings from subcontractors.
-We conducted ocular inspections on selected projects and inquired the status of the project under construction with the Group's project engineers.
-We also inspected the associated project documentation, such as accomplishment reports and variation orders, and inquired about the significant deviations from the targeted completion.
+We conducted ocular inspections on selected projects and inquired the status of the project documentation, such as accomplishment reports and variation orders, and inquired about the significant deviations from the targeted completion.
 We also performed test computation of the POC calculation of management.